influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/guides/fine-grained-authorization.md

     parent: Guides
 ---

-## Controlling access to data with InfluxDB Enterprise's fine-grained authorization

-In InfluxDB OSS, access control operates only at a database level.
-In InfluxDB Enterprise, fine-grained authorization can be used to control access at a measurement or series level.
+Use fine-grained authorization in InfluxDB Enterprise to control access at the database, measurement, or series level.

-### Concepts
+> **Note:** InfluxDB OSS supports access control at the database level only.

+## Set up fine-grained authorization (FGA)

+> **Note:** To set up FGA, you must have admin permissions.

-To use fine-grained authorization (FGA), you must first [enable authentication](/influxdb/v1.7/administration/authentication_and_authorization/#set-up-authentication) in your configuration file.
+1. [Enable authentication](/influxdb/v1.7/administration/authentication_and_authorization/#set-up-authentication) in your configuration file.
-Then the admin user needs to create users through the query API and grant those users explicit read and/or write privileges per database.
+2. Create users through the query API and grant users explicit read and/or write privileges per database.
-So far, this is the same as how you would configure authorization on an InfluxDB OSS instance.

-To continue setting up fine-grained authorization, the admin user must first set _restrictions_ which define a combination of database, measurement, and tags which cannot be accessed without an explicit _grant_.
-A _grant_ enables access to series that were previously restricted.
+3. Obtain access to meta nodes' HTTP ports (which run on port 8091 by default).

+    > **Note:** In a typical cluster configuration, the data nodes' HTTP ports (8086 by default) are exposed to clients but the meta nodes' HTTP ports are not.
+You may need to work with your network administrator to gain access to the meta nodes' HTTP ports.

-Restrictions limit access to the series that match the database, measurement, and tags specified.
+4. Set up restrictions to limit access permissions to series that match a specified combination of database, measurement, and tags.

-The different access permissions (currently just "read" and "write") can be restricted independently depending on the scenario.
+    > **Note:** Access permissions (currently "read" and "write") may be restricted independently depending on the scenario.

-Grants will allow access, according to the listed permissions, to restricted series for the users and roles specified.
+5. Set up grants to remove restrictions for specified users and roles.
+6. Update, modify, or delete grants for users or roles as needed.

-Users are the same as the users created in InfluxQL, and [roles](/enterprise_influxdb/v1.7/features/users/#cluster-user-information), an InfluxDB Enterprise feature, are created separately through the Meta HTTP API.
+> **Note:** Users are the same as the users created in InfluxQL and [roles](/enterprise_influxdb/v1.7/features/users/#cluster-user-information), an InfluxDB Enterprise feature, are created separately through the Meta HTTP API.

 ### Modifying grants and restrictions

-To configure FGA, you will need access to the meta nodes' HTTP ports (which run on port 8091 by default).
-Note that in a typical cluster configuration, the data nodes' HTTP ports (8086 by default) are exposed to clients but the meta nodes' HTTP ports are not.
-You may need to work with your network administrator to gain access to the meta nodes' HTTP ports.

-### Scenario: partitioning access within a single measurement via users
+#### Scenario: partitioning access in a single measurement via users

 We'll assume a schema of a database named `datacenters`, one measurement named `network` with a tag of `dc=east` or `dc=west`, and two fields, `bytes_in` and `bytes_out`.
 Suppose you want to make sure that the client in the east datacenter can't read or write the west datacenter's metrics, and vice versa.